Christopher C. Kraft Jr.: NACA career

 On graduation, Kraft accepted a job with the Chance Vought aircraft company in Connecticut.
 He had also applied to the National Advisory Committee for Aeronautics (NACA), a government agency whose Langley Research Center was in Hampton, Virginia; Kraft considered it to be too close to home, but applied as a back-up if he was not accepted elsewhere.
-On arrival at Chance Vought he was told that he could not be hired without his birth certificate, which he had not brought with him.
-Annoyed by the bureaucratic mindset of the company, he decided to accept the offer from NACA instead.
+On arrival to begin work at Chance Vought in Bridgeport, Connecticut he was told during three successive attempts that he could not enter the plant without his birth certificate, which he had not brought with him and which he then attempted to procure.
+Annoyed by the repeated obstructive mindset of the clerk at the front gate, he decided to accept the offer from NACA instead.

 In the 1940s, NACA was a research and development organization, devoted to cutting-edge aeronautical research.
 At the Langley Research Center, advanced wind tunnels were used to test new aircraft designs, and studies were taking place on new concepts such as the Bell X-1 rocket plane.
-Kraft was assigned to the flight research division, where Robert R. Gilruth was then head of research.
+Kraft was assigned to the flight research division, where Robert R. Gilruth was then chief of research.
 His work with NACA included the development of an early example of gust alleviation systems for aircraft flying in turbulent air.
 This involved compensating for variations in the atmosphere by automatically deflecting the control surfaces.
 He investigated wingtip vortices, and discovered that they, and not prop-wash, are responsible for most of the wake turbulence in the air that trails flying aircraft.

 Although he enjoyed his work, Kraft found it increasingly stressful, especially since he did not consider himself to be a strong theoretician.
 In 1956, he was diagnosed with an ulcer and started thinking about a change of career.